| WHY is this medicine prescribed?

 HOW should this medicine be used?

 This medication comes as a tablet to take by mouth.
 It usually is taken two or three times a day.
+To help you remember to take methyldopa and hydrochlorothiazide, take it around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take methyldopa and hydrochlorothiazide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 This medication controls high blood pressure but does not cure it.
 Continue to take methyldopa and hydrochlorothiazide even if you feel well.
 Do not stop taking methyldopa and hydrochlorothiazide without talking to your doctor.